+- a) Name of the manufacturer and the owner;

+- b) Cylinder number;

+- c) Specifications to which the cylinder conforms;

+- d) Date of original hydrostatic test;

 - e) Test reports and certificates furnished by the manufacturer;

 - f) Test pressure;

 - g) Maximum working pressure;

-- h) Water capacity in litres;
+- h) Water capacity in litre;

-- j) Date of the hydrostatic test;
+- j) Date of the last hydrostatic test;

 - k) Tare and gross weight of the cylinder;

 - m) Variation, if any, in the tare weight marked on the cylinder and actual tare weight at the time of hydrostatic test;

 - n) Type of the valve fitted;

 - p) Type of the safety device, if fitted;

-- q) Weight of the sulphur dioxide charged;
+- q) Weight of the methyl chloride charged;

 - r) Maintenance attended; and

 - s) Remarks.

-NOTE - Permission obtained from the statutory authority, permitting the use of cylinder, shall be preserved till the cylinder is condemned.
+NOTE - Permission obtained from the statutory authority permitting the use of cylinder, shall be preserved till the cylinder is condemned.